shaliulab/idoc_docs/docs/how-to-build/Air-odors-delivery-system.md

 To power the valves through the connection with the Arduino controlled relay switch unit, connect a 20-way ribbon cable with an IDC connector to the control board, while the other end is open and connected to the power station.
 The power station contains a screw terminal block (12 Circuit - Terminal Strip Connector Screws (Digi-Key, [277-15432-ND](https://www.digikey.be/en/products/detail/phoenix-contact/3240171/3603832))), that enable easy and robust connection between the valves and the Arduino.
 This is the white plastic piece on the mounting board.

-Fix the terminal strip connector with M3 10mm screws to the 3D printed powering station holder.
+Fix the terminal strip connector with M3 10mm screws to the 3D printed powering station holder (3D file missing).
 Then with M6 screws fix the holder to the breadboard.

 With the use of a wire stripper, remove at least 1 cm casing to expose the cut wires and then flip the breadboard to the back and insert the wires through the back holes, to be connected to the screw terminal from the top of the breadboard.